bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 0: 00:45:59

 That's right.
-Yeah, And I'm sure any guesses that I would make about what it would do will become horribly dated and will be wrong.
+Yeah, and I'm sure any guesses that I would make about what it would do will become horribly dated and will be wrong.
 Because you're a product of the pre-existing conditions, right?
-It will take someone for whom someone lightning native will come along and do something that yeah, probably the shaggiest, dumbest thing I've ever heard of.
+It will take someone for whom someone Lightning native will come along and do something that yeah, probably the shaggiest, dumbest thing I've ever heard of.
 It'll turn out to be a huge success and it shows that I knew.
 That's why I'm not a business guy.
 I'm just an engineer.